sourcebots/docs/content/api/vision.md

   - `TOKEN_ZONE_1` - Markers in the 1st zone with IDs from 49 - 53
   - `TOKEN_ZONE_2` - Markers in the 2nd zone with IDs from 54 - 58
   - `TOKEN_ZONE_3` - Markers in the 3rd zone with IDs from 59 - 63

+## Marker PDFs

+There are PDFs of the [Large markers][large-marker-pdf], which need to be printed on A3

+There are PDFs of the [Small markers][small-marker-pdf], which need to be printed on A4

+[large-marker-pdf]: /docs/large-tags.pdf
+[small-marker-pdf]: /docs/small-tags.pdf